Vein Disease in Men

 • Skin ulcers

-Everyone could possibly develop varicose veins in their lifetime, despite efforts to avoid them such as taking daily walks to strengthen the veins.
-The risk factors of varicose veins are not gender exclusive as well—the factors that affect women’s likeliness of venous insufficiency affect men as well.
+Everyone could possibly develop varicose veins in their lifetime, despite efforts to avoid them, such as taking daily walks to strengthen the veins.
+The risk factors of varicose veins are not gender exclusive as well — some of the factors that affect women’s likelihood of venous insufficiency affect men as well.
 These factors include:

 • Age